med03ali/aws-devops-pipeline/README.md

    - **CodeDeploy**: Deploys to Prod EC2 on trigger

 5. 📜 Infrastructure as Code
-   - Scan with CloudFormation to generate a full template of your architecture
+   - Scan with CloudFormation to generate a full template of the architecture

 ---